rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

         )
     )

-layout.add_element(and_gate())
+layout.add_element(make_and_gate())
 layout.run()
 ```

 In this imperative incarnation there are several disadvantages:

 1. **Refactoring is difficult** - Functions are much more specialized to their
-   particular usages in `and_gate` and thus cannot be easily generalized.
-By comparison,
+   particular usages in `make_and_gate` and thus cannot be easily generalized.
+By
-   `use_toggle` from the declarative implementation could be applicable to any scenario
+   comparison, `use_toggle` from the declarative implementation could be applicable to
-   where boolean indicators are toggled on and off.
+   any scenario where boolean indicators are toggled on and off.

-2. **No clear static relations** - There is no one section of code in which one can
+2. **No clear static relations** - There is no one section of code through which one can
    discern the basic structure and behaviors of the view.
 This issue is exemplified by
-   the fact that we must call `update_and_gate_output_text` from two different
+   the fact that we must call `update_output_text` from two different locations.
+Once in
-   locations.
-Once in the body of `and_gate` and again in the body of the callback
+   the body of `make_and_gate` and again in the body of the callback `toggle_input`.
-   `toggle_input`.
-This means that, to understand what the `output_text` might contain,
+   This means that, to understand what the `output_text` might contain, we must also
-   we must also understand all the business logic that surrounds it.
+   understand all the business logic that surrounds it.

 3. **Referential links cause complexity** - To evolve the view, various callbacks must
    hold references to all the elements that they will update.
 At the outset this makes